HenJigg/henjigg/README.md

 😄 Is an ordinary Microsoft fan.

-🔭 A regular C-developer in the field of industrial manufacturing。
+🔭 A regular C#-developer in the field of industrial manufacturing。

 🌱 Like to share blogs, video tutorials, source code